-Although I like the bookshelf a lot, as it helps me stuff incredible amount of items inside its compartments, it became obvious on my videos that I’m running out of free clutter space.In addition to that, my desk was making noises each time I rest my arms on the keyboard, and to record anything I had to keep my hands on my lap to minimize the noise levels.
+Although I like the bookshelf a lot, as it helps me stuff an incredible amount of items inside its compartments, it became obvious on my videos that I’m running out of free clutter space.In addition to that, my desk was making noises each time I rest my arms on the keyboard, and to record anything I had to keep my hands on my lap to minimize the noise levels.
 I knew I wanted a desk that will be better fitted into the room, It was the time to get on top of cable management, and declutter the shelves in the process.

 I didn’t have a budget, but my goal was to spend as little as possible.
-I became an owner of an MDF 2400mm x 1200mm x 25mm board for a £35 and a piece of straight block of wood for another £6.
-I spend few more pounds on screws and L-shapes brackets to keep things in place.
-As you can see, general plan was to keep things cheaper than a new desk.
+I became an owner of an MDF 2400mm x 1200mm x 25mm board for a £35 and a piece of a straight block of wood for another £6.
+I spend a few more pounds on screws and L-shapes brackets to keep things in place.
+As you can see, the general plan was to keep things cheaper than a new desk.

 Measure things right